Tropical Storm Eta Strengthens and Heads Toward Florida Keys

-PURULHA, Guatemala — A strengthening Tropical Storm Eta made landfall in Cuba Sunday and was aimed at the southern tip of Florida, where a hurricane warning was posted for a storm that has left dozens dead and over 100 missing in Central America, where it hit last week as a major hurricane.
+HAVANA — A strengthening Tropical Storm Eta sliced across Cuba Sunday and was aimed at the southern tip of Florida, where a hurricane warning was posted for a storm that has left dozens dead and over 100 missing in Central America, where it hit last week as a major hurricane.

-The U.S. National Hurricane Center in Miami said the storm could become a hurricane before reaching the Florida Keys and it declared hurricane and storm surge warnings for the Keys from Ocean Reef to the Dry Tortugas, including Florida Bay, with the storm expected to reach that area by Monday night or early Tuesday.
+The U.S. National Hurricane Center in Miami said the storm could become a hurricane before reaching the Florida Keys nd it declared hurricane and storm surge warnings for the Keys from Ocean Reef to the Dry Tortugas, including Florida Bay, with the storm expected to reach that area by Monday night or early Tuesday.

-The storm had maximum sustained winds of 65 mph (100 kph) Sunday morning and it was centered over Cuba about 235 miles (380 kilometers) south-southeast of Miami.
+Eta had maximum sustained winds of 65 mph (100 kph) Sunday morning and it was centered just north of Cuba about 235 miles (380 kilometers) south-southeast of Miami.
 It was moving toward the north at 14 mph (22 kph).

+The storm swelled rivers and flooded coastal zones in Cuba, where 25,000 had been evacuated.
+But there were no reports of deaths.

 Eta hit Cuba even as searchers in Guatemala were still digging for people believed buried by a massive, rain-fueled landslide.
 Authorities said at least 15 were dead and 109 were missing in Guatemala, many of them in the landslide in San Cristobal Verapaz.